This Vanilla Creme Brulee super smooth, super creamy and incredibly delicious. Every spoonful literally melts in your mouth.

 - 1/2 tsp vanilla extract

 Place your cursor over the image to see the photo description

 - Pre-heat oven into 350F.

-- In a mixing bowl, whisk together 1/4 cup granulated white sugar and egg yolks until mixture becomes slightly pale and smooth.
+- Egg Yolk: In a mixing bowl, whisk together 1/4 cup granulated white sugar and egg yolks until mixture becomes slightly pale and smooth.

-- Place ramekins into baking pans.
+- Ramekins: Place ramekins into baking pans.
 Divide cream mixture among ramekins (about 4 – 3.75 x 1 inch ramekins or about 2 – 3 x 2 inch ramekins), filling each nearly full.
 Pour hot water into pan (being careful not to get any in ramekins) and fill water level to about halfway up the sides of the ramekins.
 Please note that the bigger and taller the baking dish, the longer you need to steam it.
 Adjust baking time as needed.
 (Based on small batch measurement.
 If you are making a big batch, you will need about twice the number of ramekins)